-After a camp in Turkey, the Iranian national team travels this weekend to the Mexican city of Tijuana, near the US border.
+After a camp in Turkey, the Iranian national team travels this weekend to the Mexican city of Tijuana near the US border.

-"This is my third World Cup, so it might be easier for me and some of the other players to deal with things like this.
-But it will be difficult for us, because, of course, we follow the news and the political situation.
+"This is my third World Cup, so for me and some of the other players it might be easier to deal with things like this.
+But it will be difficult for us, because of course we follow the news and the political situation.
 It is clear that it can affect both players and the people," says Saeid Ezatolahi.

 The team's first two matches, against New Zealand and Belgium, will be played in Los Angeles, where there is a large Iranian diaspora.
 The third match, against Egypt, will be played in Seattle.

-Bring joy
+Give joy

 Despite everything that is going on, Ghorbani believes that the team's mission is to perform as well as possible on the football pitch and that is where their focus must lie.
 He believes that as footballers, they can bring joy to the hard-pressed Iranian people through a well-run World Cup.

-February 28: The United States and Israel launched a war against Iran, which cost Iran's supreme leader, Ayatollah Ali Khamenei, his life.
+February 28: The United States and Israel launched a war against Iran, which cost the country's supreme leader, Ayatollah Ali Khamenei, his life.
 Iran responded with attacks on Israel, US forces, and Gulf states and has since blocked the Strait of Hormuz.
 Despite a nominal ceasefire, attacks in the region continue.

 March 11: Iranian Sports Minister Ahmad Donyamali came out and ruled out Iranian participation in the World Cup due to the war.